 - Law enforcement information databases

 - Integrated Automated Fingerprint Identification System IAFIS

 - Crime mapping software

-What education or degrees do I need to become a Police Detective?
+What work experience do I need to become a Police Detective?

 More about our data sources and methodologies.